concourse/rfcs/003-rbac/proposal.md

 # Proposal

 This proposal introduces the concept of a **role**.
-A role is a name associated to authentication requirements - for example, a `viewer` role might permit an entire organization, while a `owner` role might be specific to an individual user.
+A role is a name associated to its authentication requirements.

-Each team will now support the following roles:
+Each team will support the following roles:

 * `owner`: Has read/write access to the team's resources, and can make admin changes to the team itself (`set-team`, `rename-team`, etc).
 This is